 Secondly, we have seen and heard about the devastating effects of how one picture can ruin not only your reputation, but follow you for the rest of your life.

-Thirdly, ask yourself this: Do you really want a relationship with a guy who asks you for nude photos? (and btw research proves when you send those photos he shares them with his friends, no matter if he says he doesn’t.)
+Thirdly, ask yourself this: Do you really want a relationship with a guy who asks you for nude pics? (and btw research proves when you send those photos he shares them with his friends, no matter if he says he doesn’t.)

 And what breaks my heart is there is a high percentage of you sending them because you are fearful of rejection.